“If you can’t explain it to your grandmother, you don’t understand it well enough.” – Albert Einstein

 The biggest area of overcomplication in our industry is in sponsorship leverage – what a sponsor does with a sponsorship after they’ve done the deal.
 I do a fair bit of air travel, and one of the airlines I travel the most is the grand champion of needlessly overcomplicating sponsorship leverage.
 Here’s how it goes…

 I’m waiting in the jetway to board the plane and happen to turn over my boarding card.
-On the back side (always partly obliterated by the baggage claim sticker stuck right in the middle), there is an offer.
-If you go to some specific web page and enter your details and frequent flyer number, from then on, every time you fly during that month, you go into a draw to win one of four pairs of tickets to the ballet (or whatever).
+On the back side (always partly obscured by the baggage claim sticker stuck right in the middle), there is an offer.
+If you go to some specific web page and enter your details and frequent flyer number, from then on, every time you fly during that month – AFTER this flight – you go into a draw to win one of four pairs of tickets to the ballet (or whatever).
 And I think to myself, “WHY must it be so complicated?”

 I have to ask myself, if they know that a significant number of their frequent flyers are fans of the ballet, why don’t they just offer early ticketing for a ballet season for upper tier frequent flyers?
 Or valet parking at the ballet?
 Or a VIP lounge?
 The options are endless, but what they’re not is complicated.